Morocco mourns its earthquake victims as the search for survivors goes on

 Morocco’s army has mobilised specialised search and rescue teams, and the king ordered water, food rations and shelter to be provided to those who had lost their homes.
 But there have been grumblings about the nation not yet having sanctioned many international teams to enter the country.

 France has said it stands ready to help and was awaiting a formal request from Morocco.
-“France is ready to offer its aid to Morocco if Morocco decides it is useful,” President Emmanuel Macron said at the G20 Summit in India.
+“France is ready to offer its aid to Morocco if Morocco decides it is useful,” President Emmanuel Macron said at the G20 summit in India.
 “The second they request this aid, it will be deployed,” he added.

+Britain said on Sunday that it was deploying search and rescue teams to Morocco.
+"Sixty UK search and rescue specialists, four search dogs and rescue equipment deployed to Morocco," Britain’s Foreign, Commonwealth and Development Office (FCDO) said in a statement, adding that it was deploying the rescue team via two Royal Air Force A400M aircraft.

 Other countries offering assistance include Turkey, where earthquakes in February killed more than 50,000 people.

-Spain, however, said it had on Sunday received a formal request from Morocco for assistance and a team including 56 officers and four sniffer dogs had arrived in the country.
+Spain said it had on Sunday received a formal request from Morocco for assistance and a team including 56 officers and four sniffer dogs had arrived in the country.
 Qatar also said its search and rescue team had departed for Morocco.

 The United States dispatched a small team of disaster experts to Morocco to assess the situation.
 A US official told Reuters they arrived on the ground on Sunday.